webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project_Management.md

   - You must collaborate with other project teams and the program manager.
   - You need to ensure your deliverables and schedule align with the program's plan and requirements.
 - Characteristics of a project::Project as part of a portfolio
-  - Project as part of a Portfolio: A portfolio manages all the organization's projects, balancing resources and optimizing their contribution to strategic goals.
+  - Project as part of a Portfolio: A portfolio **manages all the organization's projects**, balancing resources and optimizing their contribution to **strategic goals**.
   - The main **difference between portfolios and programs** is that **projects within a program are related to the program's objective**.
 Projects **within a portfolio do not need to be related**; they share a portfolio because they exist in the same arbitrary group of approved projects.
 - Methodologies and frameworks::DevSecOps
   - DevSecOps: Integrates security considerations into the entire software development lifecycle.